E-bikes and child bike seats – all your questions answered

 Read more: E-bike motor and battery options.

 Wherever the battery is located, you will probably be able to fit a rear bike seat.
-Whether you can fit a front seat won't be depending on the position of the battery.
+Whether you can fit a front seat won't depend on the position of the battery.
 More on this later on.

 If you are looking for a rack-mounted rear seat, you'll need to check the suitability of the rack firs.
 Measure the width of the rack and also check the maximum weight it can hold.
 The rack will need to be able to carry the weight of the bike seat and your child - and don’t forget your child will grow and get heavier!